xaviero98-stack/AWS/Lab Sentiment analysis from customer calls/README.md

 # Automation with Lambda's

 We will approach the automation making use of three Lambda's: comprehend, transcribe and glue_crawler.
+These Lambda functions are provided by the lab but the code is easily understandable and contains clarifying comments.

 We will take a look at the transcribe Lambda: